 - Conflicts of Interest, impartiality and independence

-Licensees should not accept or continue an engagement in which there is or likely to be a conflict of interest between the Licensees and their clients.
+Licenses should not accept or continue an engagement in which there is or likely to be a conflict of interest between the Licenses and their clients.

 - Firm/Company, Name and style of Practice, Partnership; Registration of Firms and Consortia